Stackclash/5e-vault/5. Mechanics/Items/Lance.md

 You have disadvantage when you use a lance to attack a target within 5 feet of you.
 Also, a lance requires two hands to wield when you aren't mounted.

 *Source: Player's Handbook p.
-149*
+149. Available in the SRD and the Basic Rules.*